 Trina Langsenkamp is originally from Rochester, New York.

+Ms. Minoudi earned her Bachelor's Degree in Elementary Education from Aristotle University of Thessaloniki.
+She is certified in Special Education and Information Services and Communications.
+She has worked at Kalograia, a center of foreign languages in Thessaloniki, where she served as a teacher and Administrative Assistant.
 Ms. Minoudi was born and raised in Thessaloniki, Greece.
-She earned her Bachelor's Degree in Elementary Education from Aristotle University of Thessaloniki.
-She is certified in Special Education and Information Services and Communications.
-She has worked at Kalograia, a center of foreign languages in Thessaloniki, where served as a teacher and Administrative Assistant.

 Ms. Minoudi joined the ACS Athens community in 2013.
-She has worked in the Middle School as the Discipline and Attendance Coordinator and has taught Greek Language Arts to Greek native speakers in the Elementary and Middle School.
-In addition, she has been the Middle School Yearbook Advisor for two years.
-Over the past two years, she served as the Service and Citizenship Coordinator in the Academy, as well as CAS Advisor to IB Students, providing them with guidance in order for them to complete successfully their CAS Projects.
+She has worked in the Middle School as the Discipline and Attendance Coordinator, as well as the Middle School Yearbook Advisor for two years.
+In 2015 she joined the Elementary School and Middle School Team, where she taught Greek Language Arts to Greek native speakers.
+Ms. Minoudi has participated in the 2016 ACS Athens Colloquium and has attended several Learning Difficulties Conferences at ACS Athens.
+Furthermore, she has served as the Service and Citizenship Coordinator in the Academy, as well as CAS Advisor to IB Students, providing them with guidance in order for them to complete successfully their CAS Projects.

 She is passionate about teaching and interacting with students so as to motivate them and play an active role in their academic and social growth.
 Ms. Minoudi is very excited to be teaching Greek in the Elementary and Middle School this year.